mozilla/glean.js/docs/reference/compat.md

 ## Websites

-The Glean JavaScript SDK for websites supports all the latest versions of major browsers.
+The Glean JavaScript SDK for websites is explicitly tested in all the latest versions of major browsers (Firefox, Google Chrome, Edge and Safari).

 The following list, details the minimum supported version for each major browser.
 All of the listed versions are explicitly tested.